beadsland/nosh_erl/README.md

 [`nosh`](http://github.com/beadsland/nosh) application.

-This is the Erl shell alternative command set for the[`nosh`](http://github.com/beadsland/nosh) project.When complete, this sub-project will supply a complete set of[`pose`](http://github.com/beadsland/pose)-compatible command modules for running Erl shell commands in Bourne shell syntax.
+This is the Erl shell alternative command set for the[`nosh`](http://github.com/beadsland/nosh) project.When finished, this sub-project will supply a complete set of[`pose`](http://github.com/beadsland/pose)-compatible command modules for running Erl shell commands in Bourne shell syntax.